Create an account

 There are no upfront costs other than the costs to develop your course materials.
 You will, however, pay high fees (typically 50%) on each course sale.

-Hopefully you’ve figured out the category you’ll use.
-From there, you’ll review the top platform options. and select the one that makes the most sense for you.
+Hopefully you've figured out the category you'll use.
+Once you've figured that out, you'll review the top online course platforms. and select the one that makes the most sense for you.

 Many online course platforms offer trials and demos.
 I suggest you review what I've got for you here and then take advantage of the trial offer on a couple of platforms to find the best fit for you.
 It's a major hassle to switch platforms later on so spending the time now to make a well informed decision is a smart move.